Comparative Literature (Literary Studies)

 - “History, Cultural Memory and Trauma

-You can also tailor the programme to your own interests by choosing electives a wide array of courses offered by the Faculty of Humanities.
+Other electives may be chosen from a wide array of options offered by the Faculty of Humanities.

-For more information about available internships and the experiences of other student interns, please follow the link and search for internships for international students in the A-Z list.
+For more information about available internships and the experiences of other student interns, see:

 Detailed course information